• Skip to primary navigation

 • Contact Science Sparks

 Making circuits is great fun for kids of all ages.
-If you have little ones try play dough circuits.
-I’ve used these with children as young as 4 ( supervised of course ) and older children will love making art bots or light up houses, or even a whole mini street.
+If you have little ones play dough circuits are a great kid-friendly activity for learning about electricity.
+I’ve used these with children as young as 4 ( supervised, of course ) who have loved the creativity of the whole experience.

 Cardboard Circuits